cssr-tools/SubCSeT/README.md

 `pip install requirements.txt`
 or `conda env create -n [*env. name*] --file requirements.yml`

 NB!
 For Anaconda users.
-As Anaconda has recently updated its terms of service (read [HERE](https://www.anaconda.com/blog/is-conda-free) and [HERE](https://www.anaconda.com/pricing/terms-of-service-faqs)), please check if you can use the `default` channel.
-Remove it from the yml-file if necessary.
+As Anaconda has recently updated its terms of service (read [HERE](https://www.anaconda.com/blog/is-conda-free) and [HERE](https://www.anaconda.com/pricing/terms-of-service-faqs)).
+So, the `defaults` channel was removed from *requirements.yml*, as an active Anaconda subscription may be needed to use it.